CD "Horn Universe" Works for Horn, Tenor and Chamber Orchestra

 « Par son art qui paraît sans limite, Hervé JOULAIN s'inscrit dans le sillage des grands cornistes de légende Dennis Brain et Barry Tuckwell » (Michel Le Naour, "Le Monde de la Musique")

-Free audio samples of this new CD album coming soon!
+Free audio samples of this new CD album!

 CD programme / Tracklist: